HENGSHI CLI

 NOTE

 Starting with 2.0.0, the public command name is hbi, and this documentation uses hbi plus HBI_* as the primary namespace.
-Legacy everest / EVEREST_* names are kept only for migration compatibility.
+To avoid confusion, this page does not document legacy naming/compatibility details; follow the behavior of your installed package and upgrade scripts if you still have older names in your environment.

 The bridge between HENGSHI SENSE and agents